msurdeanu/my-workflows-app/README.md

 ### Sleep command

-Provides ability to pause current workflow execution by a given time.
+Provides an ability to pause current workflow execution by a given time.
 Time unit is milliseconds.

 | `@type` | Inputs                                                                                               | Output                                       |
 |---------|------------------------------------------------------------------------------------------------------|----------------------------------------------|
 | `sleep` | <ul><li><strong>sleep.time</strong>: Mandatory.
 Represents number of millis used to sleep.</li></ul> | Returns the actual time slept.
 Type: `long`. |

-Example of a dummy command:
+Example of a fake command:

 ```json
 {